Starting a business requires significant capital, and while many companies have similar starting costs, additional financing may be needed.

-While option #1 may have some upsides for a small portion of businesses, there’s always option #2.
-There’s a ton of ways companies can seek and discover funding opportunities that work for them, with various alternative financing options emerging every day.
-Today, we’re going to be discussing one of the more popular ways to receive capital for your business through equity financing.
+While option #1 may have some upsides for a small portion of businesses, there's always option #2.
+There are a ton of ways companies can seek and discover funding opportunities that work for them, with various alternative financing options emerging every day.
+Today, we will discuss one of the more popular ways to receive capital for your business equity financing.

-Equity financing is actually quite simple.
-It refers to the process of seeking investors, but there is a slight caveat to the ordeal.
-When looking for a financial relationship, you’ll be giving up a portion of ownership to your business.
+Equity financing is quite simple.
+It refers to seeking investors, but there is a slight caveat to the ordeal.
+When looking for a financial relationship, you'll give up a portion of ownership to your business.

 Giving up part ownership in your business for an agreed-upon sum of money requires careful research, negotiation, and consideration.
-While your business may be in dire need of cash flow, handing out part of the ownership in a company has a severe impact on the business’s future.
+While your business may be in dire need of cash flow, handing out part of a company's ownership severely impacts the business's future.

 Various Funds in Equity Financing